dmcke5/NucDeck/README.md

 # NucDeck
 The Open Source DIY Handheld Gaming PC!

- --- WARNING - PCB's and software incomplete.
-Begin at your own risk! ---

 Refer to "NucDeck Assembly Instructions.PDF" for mechanical assembly details.
 Information for the electronics will be added once the controller PCB's are complete.

 There are two different versions of the housing, Standard and NoRGB.
 The NoRGB version has had